Facebook pixel International Student Opportunities for the Straus Institute Skip to main content

 Felix Dorfelt head shot

-The LLM basically set the theoretical groundwork for the work I am doing now.
-Being exposed to investment arbitraion proved to be very beneficial when I started here at Latham because representing states in investor-state disputes is now a major part of my practice.
+The LLM set the theoretical groundwork for the work I am doing now.
+Being exposed to investment arbitration proved to be very beneficial when I started here at Latham because representing States in Investor-State disputes is now a major part of my practice.

 View the Inside Straus Newsletter

 Students travel from around the world to study conflict and dispute resolution at the Straus Institute.
-Some of our most recent students and graduates have traveled from Canada, China, Germany, Korea, Mexico, Argentina, Greece, Republic of Georgia, Spain, Nepal, Czech Republic and Jordan to study dispute resolution.
-The Straus Institute has also hosted a variety of Fulbright scholars from Germany, Panama, Russia, South Africa, Czech Republic, Tunisia, El Salvador, Panama, Egypt, and Ukraine.
+Some of our most recent students and graduates have traveled from Canada, China, Germany, Korea, Mexico, Argentina, Greece, the Republic of Georgia, Spain, Nepal, Brazil, India, and Jordan to study dispute resolution.
+The Straus Institute has also hosted a variety of Fulbright scholars from Malawi, Moldova, Germany, Panama, Russia, South Africa, the Czech Republic, Tunisia, El Salvador, Panama, Egypt, and Ukraine.

-Candidates with the first degree of law required to practice or teach law can apply for our Masters of Laws (LLM), an advanced law degree in dispute resolution.
-Candidates without a law background who have a bachelor's degree or equivalent can apply for our Masters in Dispute Resolution (MDR) or Certificate in Dispute Resolution programs.
+Candidates with the first degree in law required to practice or teach law can apply for our Master of Laws (LLM), an advanced law degree in dispute resolution.
+Candidates without a law background who have a bachelor's degree or equivalent can apply for our Master of Dispute Resolution (MDR) or Certificate in Dispute Resolution programs.

 Master of Laws (LLM) Programs